jbuckman/jbuckman.github.io/_posts/2019-09-23-automation-via-reinforcement-learning.md

 Of course, research into reduction-to-RL techniques is also valuable.
 There are many interesting research avenues around what reductions are useful, what sorts of tasks can be used as stand-in proxies for others, etc. For these sorts of studies, Atari may also be a good benchmark, and the question of performance on the original environment once again becomes the most essential question to answer.
 I just want to suggest disentangling the two wherever possible, and highlighting these distinctions.

 ### Conclusion
-Hope that makes sense!
-If there is any research that doesn’t fit nicely into this taxonomy, or you have other thoughts or disagreements, please reach out to me on Twitter @jacobmbuckman, I’d love to discuss!
+Hope that this perspective is valuable.
+If there is any research that doesn’t fit nicely into this taxonomy, or you have other thoughts or disagreements, please reach out to me on Twitter @jacobmbuckman, I’d love to discuss.

 *Thanks to Saurabh Kumar for feedback when writing this post.*